Judaism in pre-Islamic Arabia

-Judaism was the first monotheistic religion practiced in pre-Islamic Arabia, since at least the 1st century BCE.
-Arabian Jews were linguistically diverse, and communities spoke Greek, Aramaic, Arabic, and Sabaic.
-The centers of Arabian Judaism were in the Northwest and South of the Arabian Peninsula, and its main period of political ascendancy took place after the conversion of the ruling elites of the Himyarite Kingdom, who dominated South Arabia, to Judaism in the late fourth century.
+Judaism was the first monotheistic religion practiced in pre-Islamic Arabia, predating the Common Era.
+Arabian Jews were linguistically diverse, and communities spoke: Greek, Aramaic, Arabic and Sabaic.
+The centers of Arabian Judaism were in the Northwest and South of the Arabian Peninsula, and political leadership by Arabian Jews is attested over South Arabia during the time of the Kingdom of Himyar from the late fourth to the early sixth centuries, and in some Hejazi oasis cities in northwestern Arabia whose populations were largely composed of the Jewish tribes of Arabia.